-- Cancel communal dining and all group activities in the facility, unless otherwise allowed based on a facility's phase in the relaxation of restrictions. - Residents who have signs or symptoms of illness, are on a COVID-19 observation unit, or with suspected or confirmed COVID-19 (including those without symptoms) must remain in their room with the door shut if possible until they have been cleared from observation or Transmission-Based Precautions. - For the purpose of increased physical activity, on a limited basis residents may be allowed outside of their room or outside of the building if the following conditions are met: - There is adequate staffing to supervise residents.
-More than one resident can be outside of their room at a time but they must be supervised, appropriate social distancing must be maintained, and they must not congregate in any area of the facility.
-Ideally, facilities will schedule residents to be out of their room one at a time. - Residents allowed outside of their rooms for physical activity should remain on their home unit or be escorted outside of the facility by the most direct route available. - Residents must be masked anytime they are out of their room, as feasible; staff must also be wearing appropriate PPE. - Residents must stay at least 6 ft apart from others. - Residents must perform hand hygiene before leaving the room and after returning. - Residents being allowed outside for physical activity and fresh air should take the most direct route possible from their room to an outside location. - Residents who are on transmission-based precautions should not leave their rooms except for medically necessary purposes. - Have all residents who leave their rooms, including those who must regularly leave the facility for medically necessary purposes (e.g., residents receiving hemodialysis) wear a facemask or cloth face covering if tolerated when outside of their room, including for procedures outside of the facility. - $\circ$ Avoid transferring residents between units, except as needed for proper cohorting. - Remind residents not to congregate in hallways or other areas such as outdoors for smoking.
+- Cancel communal dining and all group activities in the facility, unless otherwise allowed based on a facility's phase in the relaxation of restrictions. - Residents who have signs or symptoms of illness, are on a COVID-19 observation unit, or with suspected or confirmed COVID-19 (including those without symptoms) must remain in their room with the door shut if possible until they have been cleared from observation or Transmission-Based Precautions. - Other residents should remain in their room to the extent possible, except for medically necessary purposes.
+Well residents can be allowed outside on a limited basis, if the following conditions are met: - There is adequate staffing to escort and supervise residents outside.
+More than one resident can be outside at a time but they must be supervised, appropriate social distancing must be maintained, and they should not congregate in or near doorways - Residents must be masked anytime they are out of their room, as feasible; escorts must also be wearing appropriate PPE - Residents must stay at least 6 ft apart from others - Residents must perform hand hygiene before leaving the room and after returning - Have all residents who leave their rooms, including those who must regularly leave the facility for medically necessary purposes (e.g., residents receiving hemodialysis) wear a facemask or cloth face covering if tolerated when outside of their room, including for procedures outside of the facility. - o Avoid transferring residents between units, except as needed for proper cohorting. - Remind residents not to congregate in hallways or other areas such as outdoors for smoking.
 Offer nicotine replacement.
-Remind residents not to share food, drinks, cigarettes, or personal items. - Staff: - Avoid the floating of staff between units.
-Dedicate staff to a single unit as much as possible. - Cohort staff who care for COVID-positive residents.
-They should not also provide care for other residents in the facility. - Employ strategies to limit traffic between units.
-For example, have dietary staff deliver food to the entrance of the unit and have unit staff deliver trays. - Non-nursing staff that enter the rooms of residents should follow the appropriate Standard and Transmission-based Precautions as described in other parts of this guidance.
+Remind residents not to share food, drinks, cigarettes, or personal items.